RobMRowe/mi_card_flutter_rr/README.md

-A simple project created as part of London App Brewery's course on mobile app development with Flutter.
+A simple business card app, created as part of London App Brewery's course on mobile development with Flutter.

 # Screenshot: